sunflowerdojo/sunflowerdojo.github.io/_drafts/responsively-center-floated-items-with-js38-revision-v1-Responsively-center-floated-items-with-Javascript.md

 });</pre>

-In order for .width() to pay attention to the container&#8217;s margins, it needs to specify .width( true ).
+In order for .width() to pay attention to the container's margins, it needs to specify .width( true ).

 This should be applicable to any container which has items of equal sizes within, floated to the left (or right).